siqirua/tp/docs/DeveloperGuide.md

 <puml src="diagrams/LogicClassDiagram.puml" width="550"/>

-The sequence diagram below illustrates the interactions within the `Logic` component, taking `execute("delete 1")` API call as an example.
+The sequence diagram below illustrates the interactions within the `Logic` component, taking `execute("deleteStu 1")` API call as an example.

 <puml src="diagrams/DeleteSequenceDiagram.puml" alt="Interactions Inside the Logic Component for the `delete 1` Command" />